Love Livin' series

 Property Market Overview

-The Brighton property market is one of the most exclusive and robust in Australia, characterised by high demand and premium pricing.
-As of late 2025, the median property prices reflect this prestige:
+The property market in Noosa Heads is one of Australia's most exclusive and resilient, characterised by high demand, limited supply, and significant capital growth.
+Strict planning controls, which restrict building height and density, ensure the available housing stock remains highly sought after.
+As of late 2025, the median property prices reflect this premium status:

 Lifestyle & Amenities